jaywink/diaspora-juju/README.md

 Currently this charm supports only the PostgreSQL and Apache combination.

-This charm is currently for Ubuntu 14.04 (Trusty) only.
+This charm is currently for Ubuntu 14.04 (Trusty) targets only.

 Running several units at the same time has not been tested by the charm author.